-You can also consult your local real estate agents to know about available abandoned properties.
+You can also consult your local real estate agents to know about available abandoned houses for sale.
 Real estate agents have valuable knowledge of abandoned houses in the area and are also familiar with the laws related to buying such homes.
 Consulting real estate agents can also provide you with a selection of homes that are about to be foreclosed on by the bank.

 3) Make sure the home is Abandoned